Are you or a loved one experiencing the side effects of COVID-19?

-All visitors will sign in at the West Entry check-in desk, be screened (see questions below) and must wear a surgical or homemade mask (or a face shield if you’re medically unable to wear a mask).
+All visitors must sign in at the West Entry check-in desk, be screened (see questions below) and wear a surgical or homemade mask (or a face shield if you’re medically unable to wear a mask).
 We’re helping patients stay connected with loved ones through virtual visits and by phone.

-Visiting hours – Hours are 8 a.m.-8 p.m. daily at our hospital on the main campus in Grand Rapids.
-Visitors may take patients outside on the third-floor terrace, weather permitting.
+Hours are 8 a.m.-8 p.m. daily at our hospital on the main campus in Grand Rapids.

-SAR visiting hours – Hours at 9 a.m.-5 p.m.
-Monday-Friday, and 9 a.m.-3 p.m.
+Sub-Acute Rehabilitation hours are 9 a.m.-5 p.m.
+Monday-Friday and 9 a.m.-3 p.m.
 Saturday and Sunday.
 Visits are limited to one hour and must take place in designated areas on the Sub-Acute Rehabilitation floor.
 Outdoor visits are permitted if the patient is appropriate to go outside and can be transported by family to the outdoor seating areas.
-Patients must be signed out/in with the recreational therapist or nurse when leaving/returning to Unit.
+Patients must be signed out/in with the recreational therapist or nurse when leaving/returning.

-Screening – Everyone (patients, designated visitors/caregivers, employees, vendors) is screened for COVID-19 symptoms and risk factors upon arrival at a Mary Free Bed location.
+Everyone (patients, designated visitors/caregivers, employees, vendors) is screened for COVID-19 symptoms and risk factors upon arrival at a Mary Free Bed location.
+You’ll be asked:

 If you answered YES to the any of these questions:

 Every case of COVID-19 is different.
 Symptoms vary from person to person, and so does the rate of recovery.
 Rehabilitation helps.

 We’ve put together a series of short videos filled with helpful tips from Mary Free Bed clinicians.
 From quick-and-easy exercises to strengthen your lungs to what to eat to improve your energy, we think you’ll find these “Mary Free Bits” helpful as you recover at home.